Written By Nik Koulogeorge

 The single common value of every fraternity is "fraternity."
 It's in the name, governing documents, and ritual of almost every Greek-letter friend club.
 As organizations which "facilitate fraternity" we fill a unique niche on college campuses.
 Relationships are a side effect of membership in most student organizations.
 They are the priority in fraternities.

-This post will explore ways to integrate family trees into how your chapter operates.
-If fostering relationships are the priority of any fraternity organization, then a “family tree” could play a pivotal role in our uniqueness.
+This article explores ways to integrate family trees into how your chapter operates.
+If fostering relationships is the priority of a fraternity organization, then a "family tree" should play a pivotal role in that effort.

 There is no doubt about it, fraternities need to formalize the role of "Big Brothers" or "Fathers" (henceforth "Bigs") as new member educators.
 Chapters should use this as a way to determine which members should be big brothers.
 As a family affair, it can be the responsibility of any family tree to ensure that their newest additions understand the responsibilities of membership.